-Every event event by Hitachi ID Identity and Access Management Suite can trigger a notification to an external system, with specific connectors provided for major ticketing systems.
-These programs are designed to create, update or close tickets in any of over 20 types of help desk applications, including:
+Every event that occurs on Hitachi ID Identity and Access Management Suite can trigger a notification to an external system, with specific connectors provided to create, update or close tickets in any of over 20 types of ITSM (ticketing) systems, including:

 - Axios Assyst.

 - BMC Service Desk Express (7.0, 7.5, 9.x).